chipmuenk/pyfda/README.md

 Binaries can be downloaded under [Releases](https://github.com/chipmuenk/pyfda/releases) for versioned releases and for a latest release, automatically created for each push to the main branch.

 Self-extracting archives for **64 bit Windows**, **OS X** and **Ubuntu Linux** are created with **[pyInstaller](https://www.pyinstaller.org/)**.
 The archives self-extract to a temporary directory that is automatically deleted when pyfda is terminated (except when it crashes), they don't modify the system except for two ASCII configuration files and a log file.
 No additional software / libraries need to be installed, there is no interaction with existing python installations and you can simply overwrite or delete the executables when updating.

-After downloading the Linux archive, you need to make it executable (`chmod 775 pyfda_linux`).
+After downloading the Linux archive, you might need to make it executable (`chmod 775 pyfda_ubuntu`).

 Binaries for **Linux** are created as Flatpaks as well **(currently broken)** which can also be downloaded from [Flathub](https://flathub.org/apps/details/com.github.chipmuenk.pyfda) **(also broken)**.
 Many Linux distros have built-in flatpak support, for others it's easy to install with e.g. `sudo apt install flatpak`.
 For details check the [Flatpak](https://www.flatpak.org/) home page.